-It’s hard to truly measure an average based on a single figure, because there are so many factors that can affect it.
+It’s hard to truly measure your salesforce admin average salary based on a single figure because there are so many factors that can affect it.
 The biggest considerations you should take into account, is your seniority, your location, and certifications you may have acquired (Salesforce or other tech/PM related).
 Let’s take a closer look…

 When I was a young Admin, I thought I knew everything there was to know about Salesforce.
 Although I had a pretty good grasp of Sales Cloud, Force.com, and could pretty much configure anything declaratively, there was one thing missing: experience.
 I believe there are three traits you need to become a successful Salesforce professional, you need the technical skills, communication skills, and experience.
 You may know Salesforce inside out, be the most charismatic communicator out there, but unfortunately, experience is linear, and if you have 1 years experience, you have 1 years experience.